iauvi/aio-firebog-blocklists/README.md

 |Green| 🟩 |Incorporates green sources, included in The Bog AIO list & the green AIO list, poses a low risk of disrupting your browsing experience, excludes [anudeepND's Allowlist](https://github.com/KnightmareVIIVIIXC/allowlist)|

 > [!WARNING]
-> Using more than one list can cause issues
+> Using more than one list at the same time can cause issues

 ### 🔴 AIO Lists 🔴